Sjain97/Continuous_Control-Udacity_DRL_Project/README.md

 ### Instructions

-Simply execute the cells in `training.ipynb` to get started with training the agent or simply execute `demonstration.ipynb` for a demonstration of the trained agent.
+Simply execute the cells in `Continuous_Control.ipynb` to get started with training and demonstration of the trained agent.